ml-scratching/UCU-Sping-2026-Comparison-of-the-ranking-capabilities-of-sentence-embeddings-with-enhancements/_bmad-output/planning-artifacts/product-brief-workspace.md

 **In scope:**
 - Home Depot dataset (multi-field: title, description, brand, category, colour)
-- One additional LTR dataset (to be identified)
+- At least one additional LTR dataset (to be identified)
 - Elasticsearch + LTR plugin as the evaluation platform
 - Sentence-transformers models and HuggingFace-available embedding models
 - XGBoost and Rank SVM as LTR algorithms for signals fusion